 Due to the vast number of Starlink satellites, many astronomers are concerned about their effect on the night sky.
 However, SpaceX is working with the astronomy community and implementing changes to the satellites to make them harder to see from the ground and less obtrusive to the night sky.
 SpaceX has changed how the satellites raise their orbits and, starting on Starlink V1.0 L9, added a sunshade to reduce light reflectivity.
 These changes have already significantly decreased the effect of Starlink on the night sky.

 |Inclination (°)||Orbital Altitude (km)||Number of Satellites|

-The first orbital shell of Starlink satellites will consist of either 1,440 or 1,584 satellites in a 53° 550 km low-Earth orbit.
-It is unclear how many satellites SpaceX will put in this shell as currently they are approved to put 1,584 in the shell, but they requested to reduce this number to 1,440.
-This is the shell that SpaceX is currently filling, and it is expected that this shell will be complete by June 2021.
-Once complete, the first shell will provide coverage between roughly 52° and -52° latitude (~80% of the Earth’s surface), and will not feature laser links until replacement satellites will launch after 2021.
+The first orbital shell of Starlink satellites consists of 1,584 satellites in a 53.0° 550 km low-Earth orbit.
+Shell one consists of 72 orbital planes, with 22 satellites in each plane.
+This shell is currently near complete, with occasional satellites being replaced.
+The first shell provides coverage between roughly 52° and -52° latitude (~80% of the Earth’s surface), and will not feature laser links until replacement satellites launch after 2021.

 Phase 2 Orbital Shells: